tqchen/tinyflow/README.md

   the modular design being portable to other system that reuses NNVM.
 - It demonstrates how intermediate representation like NNVM to be able to target multiple front-ends(TF, MXNet) and backends(Torch7, MXNet) with common set of optimizations.
+- TinyFlow, together with other systems(e.g. MXNet) can be used as testbed on the common reusable modules in deep learning to encourage front-end, optimization module and backends that are shared across frameworks.

 We believe the Unix Philosophy can building learning system more fun and everyone can be able to build and understand learning system better.